 - Allow a gradual return to work with reduced hours and or duties

 - Enable injured workers to attend medical appointments and physiotherapy

 - Manage current claims and prevent unnecessary claims costs

 - Review historical claims for areas of cost removal or cost relief

-- Obtain a Certificate of Recognition (COR):
+- Obtain and maintain a Certificate of Recognition (COR)

 A COR is awarded to employers who develop and maintain health and safety programs that meet the requirements of the PIR program.
 Read more about COR in our blog, What is a Certificate of Recognition and How to Prepare for an Audit.